neilshaabi/warwick-asoc/README.md

 ### Local Set Up and Running Instructions

+Note: steps 1-2 are only required to be executed when running the application for the first time

 1. In a Terminal window, execute the following from within the `warwick-asoc/` directory:

 ```